-No, it isn't perfect.
+Alright, so it isn't perfect.
 It needs more original content and is lacking mature shows due to a family-friendly image (in the US, anyway).
 But it couldn't have come at a better time nonetheless.
 Disney Plus is exactly what we need right now, and that's just as true one year on as it was when the service first came out in 2019.

 Disney Plus content

-Because the service also streams in super-sharp 4K resolution wherever possible, many of the above will look better here than anywhere else as well.
+Because the service streams in 4K resolution wherever possible, many of the above will look better here than anywhere else as well.
 Seeing as Netflix and other competitors charge extra for the privilege of 4K, that's a big selling point.

-That's due to a lack of original content.
-Even though shows like The Mandalorian and WandaVision are flat-out excellent, must-watch hits are otherwise few and far between.
+Casual viewers aren't as well served, though.
+In fact, I'm not sure there's enough to hold their attention past the first few months.
+Even though the situation is improving with every passing week, Disney Plus still doesn't have the wealth of original content you'd find on Netflix.
+Shows like The Falcon and the Winter Soldier or WandaVision are flat-out excellent, but must-watch hits are otherwise few and far between.
 Yes, Soul arrived during Christmas 2020 and you can stream Hamilton via the service.
 But there's nothing truly essential for a broader audience beyond Marvel and Star Wars.
-As such, I'm not sure I could recommend much more than a month's subscription for most people.
+As such, I'm not sure I could recommend much more than a couple of months' subscription for most people.

 Equally disappointing is the lack of more grown-up content in the US.
-Although I understand the decision (Disney Plus has always been pitched as an all-ages venture), it means we miss out on classics from now Disney-owned studios that would really round out the library.
+Although I understand the decision (Disney Plus has always been pitched as an all-ages venture), it means we miss out on classics from Disney-owned studios that would really round out the library.
 Alien.
 Logan.
 Even MCU shows like Daredevil or The Punisher, which are of course still showing on Netflix.
 It's a noticeable gap, and not one I can ever see being filled.

 It's not a problem for folks based in the UK, Canada, Australia, or New Zealand, either.
-These regions now benefit from the Star channel, and it's home to a wealth of sorely-needed dramas, sitcoms, thrillers, and horror.
-Click on the Star icon and you'll be able to binge the sort of programming you'd normally have to rely on Netflix or Amazon for - we're talking Family Guy, 24, Lost, How I Met Your Mother, Buffy the Vampire Slayer, Alias, and Modern Family.
+These regions now benefit from the 'Star' channel, and it's home to a wealth of sorely-needed dramas, sitcoms, thrillers, and horror.
+Click on the Star icon and you'll be able to binge the sort of programming you'd normally have to rely on Netflix or Amazon for, including but not limited to The Walking Dead, Family Guy, 24, Lost, How I Met Your Mother, Buffy the Vampire Slayer, Alias, and Modern Family.
 I could go on.

 Disney Plus user-experience